MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

-# GigBillow: Project Overview & Documentation
+# OwFlex: Project Overview & Documentation

-## 1. The Idea: What is GigBillow?
+## 1. The Idea: What is OwFlex?

-**GigBillow** is an all-in-one toolkit designed to streamline the administrative side of freelancing.
+**OwFlex** is an all-in-one toolkit designed to streamline the administrative side of freelancing.
 The core idea is to consolidate the essential but time-consuming tasks of running a freelance business into a single, intelligent, and easy-to-use application.

 ### The Problem It Solves